Code-Institute-Submissions/dublin_intercambio/README.md

 2. I also tested my code using the [W3C Validator Tools](https://validator.w3.org/) for both my HTML and CSS.
 Running my code through these tools highlighted a few issues with syntax which were fixed at the time and pushed as bug fixes.

+### Test Cases

 Events Teasers:
 1. On a device with a screen size of 768px or smaller, navigate to the Home page of the site, scroll down to see the event section with the yellow circular event teasers.
 2. Click the "details' button on the Friday event, verify that you are taken to the correct part of the events page, that is relevant to the Friday event.

 Contact form:
 1. Navigate to the "Contact" page
 2. Try to submit the empty form and verify that an error message about the required fields appears
 3. Try to submit the form with an invalid email address and verify that a relevant error message appears
 4. Try to submit the form with all inputs valid and verify that is accepted.
 (Please note as this is a milestone 1 project, the form is not fullying working and therefore the data is not submitted)

 ## Deployment